max-pfeiffer/uvicorn-gunicorn-poetry/README.md

 **GitHub Repository:** [https://github.com/max-pfeiffer/uvicorn-gunicorn-poetry](https://github.com/max-pfeiffer/uvicorn-gunicorn-poetry)

 **IMPORTANT:** Please be aware of a bug with Gunicorn: [worker reload with Uvicorn workers is currently broken.](https://github.com/benoitc/gunicorn/issues/2339)
 So the latest version of that image does not provide that functionality any more.
-Meanwhile [the bug became already fixed in Gunicorn](https://github.com/bigsbug/gunicorn/pull/1), but the fix was released yet.
+Meanwhile [the bug became already fixed in Gunicorn](https://github.com/bigsbug/gunicorn/pull/1), but the fix is not released yet.

 ## Docker Image Features
 1. Supported architectures: